-You add a contact to your phone and it’s supposed to show up on all your devices automatically, right?
+You add a contact to your iPhone and it’s supposed to show up on all your devices automatically, right?
 Isn’t that what out iCloud is for?
 How come only some of my contacts are showing up on my iPhone?
 Why are only some of my contacts missing?
 How can I move all my contacts to one place so this problem doesn’t keep getting worse?

 I’ll start by clearing up confusion about “The Cloud”, explain why things went wrong on your iPhone or iPad, help you find out where your contacts, calendars, and other personal information is actually stored, and help you change some settings on your iPhone or iPad to get your contacts back under control.

 A Little Background Information

 When I first heard that my data was stored in “The Cloud”, I pictured all of my contacts, calendars, and notes floating around in white, puffy clouds high above our heads.
 I’m not sure who told who coined the term, but it is one of the greatest examples of technology marketing lingo of our time.

 Since we all use multiple devices nowadays, it makes sense that if I add a contact on my computer, I want it to show up on my iPhone and tablet, and if I add a calendar event on my phone, I wanted to show up on my computer.

 Sounds great, and it is — but if you don’t know exactly where things are being stored and what clouds all of your personal information is being stored on, you can end up with your personal information distributed across a slew of cloud servers, which makes things really complicated, really quickly.